codefellows/sea-c11-javascript/README.md

+-# Codefellows Javascript Foundations Night Course

+-

+-Welcome!
+More info and resources are on their way!

-#Create a folder with your name here!
++#Create a folder with your name here!